 - Ideally you are using a sports watch that is recording heart rate and other relevant data such as pace, distance, and duration.

-- Gaging where your AeT heart rate is plus breathing-rate in real-time during training allows the athlete and coach to gage recovery and readiness for the next high intensity session (or climb) as it will vary based on fitness and recovery state.
+- Gauging where your AeT heart rate is plus your breathing rate in real time during training allows the athlete and coach to gauge recovery and readiness for the next high-intensity session (or climb), as it will vary based on fitness and recovery state.

 This is Part 3 in a series of three articles.
-You can read the other two here:
+You can read Parts 1 and 2 here: